 Communities can apply to become a Tree City USA.
-This enables a community to be in a better position to receive financial aid for trees or forestry programs.
+This enables put a community in a more likely position to receive financial aid for trees or forestry programs.
 A community must have a tree board or apartment, a tree care ordinance, a community forestry program with an annual budget of at least \$2 per capita and an Arbor Day observance and proclamation.